Robert R. Prechter, Jr.

 48. What was Thomas Nashe’s occupation?

-49. How many among eight documentary records of Thomas Nashe’s activities are genuine?
+49. How many among the documentary records of Thomas Nashe’s activities prove that the writer existed as a person?

 50. Did Thomas Nashe spend time in the Fleet?
+Did he lodge at Croydon in 1592?
 Did he spend time in Yarmouth?
 Did he spend time at George Carey’s house?

 51. About whom was Thomas Nashe griping in his preface to Robert Greene’s Menaphon (1589)?
 What work prompted him to complain of one who would “bodge up a blanke verse with ifs and ands”?